YasmineSerghini/2023ss_do_ys/coursework.md

 ![B&S](Comparison.png)

 Both companies are employee-centric and commit to fair pay.
-Sipgate however sweetens the deal with a fixed amount (Role Fixum).
+Their cultures set a high bar for compensation practices in the modern workplace.

 ---